up vote 1 down vote favorite

 Yes you can do it by installin AC3 Boosting Software or codec tool.

-I found these solutions but seem to only work with certain media players.
+I found these solutions but they only seem to work with certain media players:

 VLC Media Player has the option to extent sound control.
 But you should use last.fm plugin with VLC to do that.